‘Heartbreaking’ Mariners GM Jerry Dipoto forced to adjust organization to new realities

-Jerry Dipoto knew the initial reaction would be emotional from people around baseball — a small world filled with hundreds of people in scouting, player development, baseball operations and game staff — and from Mariners’ fans already skeptical of the organization’s tactics and frustrated by the team’s lack of on-field success.
+Jerry Dipoto knew the initial reaction would be emotional from people around baseball — a small world filled with hundreds of people in scouting, player development, baseball operations and game staff — and from Mariners fans already skeptical of the organization’s tactics and frustrated by the team’s lack of on-field success.

 Over the past three days, the organization, specifically Dipoto and Andy McKay, the director of player development, have been informing employees in the scouting department, baseball operations and player development about their future with their organization, specifically whether their contract would be renewed for 2021 or the team would let it expire after Oct.
 31.

-As rumors from text messages were verified by MLB sources and news reports began to permeate of people not being brought back, the expected feedback and backlash within the inner circles of the game and from fans on social media followed.
-The Mariners were being labeled as cheap or penny-pinching on Twitter, while texts from scouts and player development people in and outside of the organization criticized the Mariners motives, saying they were already one of the worst-paying organizations in baseball and now they are reducing the number of employees, while others accused Dipoto of being a megalomaniac and a tyrant to work for.
+As rumors from text messages were verified by MLB sources and news reports began to permeate to people not being brought back, the expected feedback and backlash within the inner circles of the game and from fans on social media followed.
+The Mariners were being labeled as cheap or penny-pinching on Twitter, while texts from scouts and player development people in and outside of the organization criticized the Mariners’ motives, saying they were already one of the worst-paying organizations in baseball and now they are reducing the number of employees, while others accused Dipoto of being a megalomaniac and a tyrant to work for.

 “It is what it is,” Dipoto said in a one-on-one, socially distant interview in a boardroom at T-Mobile Park.
-“It read how it reads.”
+“It reads how it reads.”

-He labeled the calls — heartbreaking.
+He labeled the calls “heartbreaking.”

-“Each of the last three days, I’ve had to make a lot of these phone calls, and not just to our scouts, but people around our baseball operations, this is an ongoing thing,” he said.
+“Each of the last three days, I’ve had to make a lot of these phone calls, and not just to our scouts, but people around our baseball operations.
+This is an ongoing thing,” he said.
 “We started making organizational changes some months back, This dates back to May, June, and, and through, really no control of our own we as a human race have been put in a position to have to adapt to a new world around us and, and we as an organization have had to adapt as well.”

 On Thursday, multiple MLB sources confirmed that more than a dozen members of the scouting department, including Tom Allison, the team’s director of scouting, were informed they would not have their contracts renewed and should begin the process of seeking new employment with another team.

-The exact number of scouts that were non-renewed was not given by the Mariners, who make have a club policy to not speak about the job status of employees unless circumstances dictate otherwise.
+The exact number of scouts that were non-renewed was not given by the Mariners, who have a club policy to not speak about the job status of employees unless circumstances dictate otherwise.

 On Saturday, the Times confirmed that McKay had begun the process of informing members of the player development staff that they would not be retained in 2021.
-The extent of the staff reductions are not known, but MLB sources confirmed that Rainiers manager Daren Brown, a fixture in the organization and Mariners’ interim manager in 2010, was not being brought back along with Rainiers trainer Tom Newberg, who has been the affiliate’s longtime trainer.
+The extent of the staff reductions are not known, but MLB sources confirmed that Rainiers manager Daren Brown, a fixture in the organization and Mariners interim manager in 2010, was not being brought back along with Rainiers trainer Tom Newberg, who has been the affiliate’s longtime trainer.

 Brown was entering his 20th season with the organization and his second stint as the manager of the Rainiers.
 He is the winningest manager in franchise history with 494 wins.
 But it was mildly curious that he wasn’t invited as part of the coaching staff for the alternate training site in Tacoma.